 Nail fungus is when fungi infect one or more of your nails.
 It may start as a yellow or white area at the tip of the toe nail.
 The nails may become yellow or become thickened.
 The nail may become dull, flaky and painful.

 Most fungi like to live in warm, moist environments, such as swimming pools and showers.
 Shoes are another prime place form fungi to live because it is a dark moist warm environment.
 The body is more prone to fungal infection in the toes due to diminished blood flow to toes as compared to the fingers, which makes it harder for the body to detect and fight the infection.

-At Pasco-Hernando Foot & Ankle our Podiatrists will evaluate your feet, check for any other issues such as Athlete’s foot or circulation issues.
-Our Podiatrists may take a culture of the nails to determine what type of fungus you have and how best to treat you.
-Our Foot Specialists will then discuss with you the best way to treat your nails.
+At Pasco-Hernando Foot & Ankle our Podiatrist will evaluate your feet, check for any other issues such as Athlete’s foot or circulation issues.
+Our Podiatrist may take a culture of the nails to determine what type of fungus you have and how best to treat you.
+Our Foot Specialist will then discuss with you the best way to treat your nails.
 He may prescribe an anti-fungal medication.
 If you're tired of looking at those unsightly toenails, please make an appointment with Pasco-Hernando Foot & Ankle for a complete evaluation and treatment plan.